Grade Levels

 Science: 6th grade we explore the human microbiome, the metabolism and how we get the traits that we have.
 We also examine the earth and how the weather is affected by different things.
 Our Amplify curriculum then takes us through thermal energy to make it a great year of learning about the world around us."

-Social Studies: We will be traveling through ancient times using our McGraw Hill curriculum.
+Social Studies: We will be traveling through ancient times using our TCI curriculum.
 We start with early man and travel throughout the world to see how people developed their language, religions, society and governments.

 You can communicate with your child's teacher using the free app Parentsquare, Google Classroom or via email: